Google is testing a very different look for Chrome with curvy tabs and it flat-style Material Design

 Google is trying out a new Chrome interface that for the first time in a decade presents a very different look for the tabs and address bar at the top of the widely used web browser.

-Interface overhauls can be a challenge for widely used software when people who use it suddenly see something very different, and Chrome surpassed a billion users in 2015.
+Interface overhauls can be a challenge for widely used software when people who use the programs suddenly see something very different, and Chrome surpassed a billion users in 2015.
 But done right, such changes can make software easier to understand and use.

 "Honestly, it's fascinating to see different teams/companies work on the same problems, circling the same sets of solutions.
 And how cyclical it is," tweeted Madhava Enros, senior director of Firefox user experience at Mozilla.
 Mozilla dropped the curvy tabs in favor of plain rectangles similar to Microsoft's Edge browser as part of an effort to improve performance with its newer Quantum-branded Firefox versions.